Sweet Potato White Chocolate Chip Cookies

 • Salt

-Here’s how to make perfect sweet potato cookies with white chocolate chips:
+Here’s how to make the best sweet potato cookies with white chocolate chips this holiday season:

-2. Combine the dry ingredients in a separate bowl: flour, baking powder, baking soda, cinnamon, nutmeg, salt.
+3. In a separate bowl, whisk together the dry ingredients – flour, baking powder, baking soda, cinnamon, nutmeg, and salt.

 Tips For Success

-2. Make sure to fully incorporate the mashed sweet potato and marshmallow fluff into the cookie dough.
-If mixing by hand, this may take some time and effort.
+2. Make sure to fully incorporate the mashed sweet potato and marshmallow fluff into the cookie dough, especially if you’re mixing by hand.
+This will take some time and effort!
 You’ll know everything’s combined if your wet ingredients have a totally consistent texture before adding the dry ingredients.
-By ensuring these two ingredients are fully incorporated, you’ll avoid ending up with chunks of sweet potato in your dough and pockets of sticky marshmallow dripping out of your cookies.
+(If you don’t fully incorporate these ingredients, you may end up with sweet potato chunks in your dough and pockets of sticky marshmallow dripping out of the cookies).

 4. A good cookie scoop will help you make sure your cookies are all the same size – a must if you’re baking for the holidays!
 Lightly grease it with cooking spray before using so the dough doesn’t stick.